NextronSystems/thor-manual/usage/deployment.rst

-After the playbook finished running the scans, the output of each system can be found in the **thoransible**-output directory located at the parent directory of thor.
+After the playbook finished running the scans, the output of each system can be found in the **thoransible**-output directory located at the parent directory of THOR.
 Therefor it is important that the user starting ansible-playbook has the required rights to write in this directory.